Fitness Teacher Career Info

-Also called instructors or trainers, these teachers lead and instruct those who are interested in improving their physical conditioning and getting into better shape.
-Clients may include individuals of all ages and conditioning levels, and these teachers may focus on strength training, stretching, cardiovascular exercise or a combination of all three.
-In addition to creating fitness plans, they show clients how to perform exercises and monitor their progress, making this an often physically challenging profession.
+Also called instructors or trainers, fitness teachers lead and instruct those who are interested in improving their physical conditioning and getting into better shape.
+Clients may include individuals of all ages and conditioning levels, and these teachers may focus on strength training, stretching, cardiovascular exercise, or a combination of all three.
+In addition to creating fitness plans, these teachers show clients how to perform exercises and monitor their progress, making this an often physically challenging profession.

 |Degree Level||High school diploma|